-Las Vegas, Nevada was given its name by Spanish traders in the Antonio Armijo party in 1829.
-On route to Los Angeles, California along the Spanish Trail from Texas, the 60-man group veered from the normal route, camping about 100 miles northeast of present-day Las Vegas.
-At the time, the Spaniards referred to the route as “jornada de muerte” or journey of death until a young scout named Rafael Rivera discovered the valley with its abundant wild grasses and plentiful water supply.
-In some low areas of the Las Vegas Valley contained artesian springs that created extensive green areas in contrast to the surrounding desert, hence the name “Las Vegas”, Spanish for “The Meadows”.
+Las Vegas, Nevada, was given its name by Spanish traders in the Antonio Armijo party in 1829.
+On route to Los Angeles, California, along the Spanish Trail from Texas, the 60-man group veered from the normal route, camping about 100 miles northeast of present-day Las Vegas.
+At the time, the Spaniards referred to the route as “Jornada de Muerte,” or journey of death, until a young scout named Rafael Rivera discovered the valley with abundant wild grasses and a plentiful water supply.
+Some low areas of the Las Vegas Valley contained artesian springs that created extensive green areas in contrast to the surrounding desert, hence the name “Las Vegas,” Spanish for “The Meadows.”

 The railroad yards were located along what was then dusty Fremont Street.
-Today, Jackie Gaughan’s Plaza Hotel, located at Main and Fremont streets in Downtown Las Vegas, stands on the site of the original Union Pacific Railroad depot.
+Today, Jackie Gaughan’s Plaza Hotel stands on the original Union Pacific Railroad depot site at Main and Fremont Streets in Downtown Las Vegas.
 Freight and passenger trains still use the depot site at the hotel as a terminal — the only railroad station in the world located inside a hotel-casino.

 With a population of a little more than 5,000, Las Vegas legalized gambling again on March 19, 1931, a decision that would forever change the face of Nevada and the city of Las Vegas.
 One month later, the city issued six gambling licenses.

-By 1940 Las Vegas’ population had grown to almost 8,500 and at the end of World War II, the defense industry came to the valley.
-The isolated location, along with plentiful water and inexpensive energy, made Las Vegas an ideal site for military and defense-related businesses.
-The site for Nellis Air Force Base was located in the northeast, and the Basic Management Complex, providers of raw materials, was located in the southeastern suburb of Henderson.
+By 1940, Las Vegas’ population had grown to almost 8,500, and the defense industry came to the valley at the end of World War II.
+The isolated location, plentiful water, and inexpensive energy made Las Vegas ideal for military and defense-related businesses.
+The Nellis Air Force Base site was located in the northeast, and the Basic Management Complex, provider of raw materials, was located in the southeastern suburb of Henderson.
 These industries continue to employ a significant number of valley residents.

 Before long, other developers began building lavishly decorated resort hotels and incorporating gambling casinos.
-Some of the earliest hotels were the Last Frontier, the Thunderbird and Club Bingo, copying the successful star entertainment format for a number of years.
+Some of the earliest hotels were the Last Frontier, the Thunderbird, and Club Bingo, copying the successful star entertainment format for several years.

-By far the most celebrated of the early resorts was the Flamingo Hotel, built by mobster “Bugsy” Siegel, which opened on New Year’s Eve in 1946.
+The most celebrated of the early resorts was the Flamingo Hotel, built by mobster “Bugsy” Siegel, which opened on New Year’s Eve in 1946.
 Modeled after resort hotels in Miami, the Flamingo stood out among the western ranch-style theme casinos and hotels.
 Siegel called it a “carpet joint.”
-Just six months after its opening, Siegel was murdered by an unknown gunman in his girlfriend’s home in Beverly Hills, California.
+Six months after its opening, Siegel was murdered by an unknown gunman in his girlfriend’s home in Beverly Hills, California.

 Resort building continued to accelerate in Las Vegas in the 1950s.
 The Desert Inn was opened in 1950, followed by the Sahara Hotel, atop the site of the old Club Bingo, in 1952.
 In the same year, the Sands Hotel opened.
 In 1955, the Riviera Hotel became the first high-rise hotel on the Strip.

-Other resorts that opened during the building boom begun in the 1950s included the Royal Nevada, Dunes, Hacienda, Tropicana, and Stardust hotels on the Strip and the downtown Fremont Hotel-Casino.
+Other resorts that opened during the building boom that began in the 1950s included the Royal Nevada, Dunes, Hacienda, Tropicana, and Stardust hotels on the Strip and the downtown Fremont Hotel-Casino.
 The Dunes was the first casino to showcase topless showgirls on the Las Vegas Strip in 1957.

-During the 50s and 60s, casino lounges provided continuous entertainment from dusk to dawn spawning names such as Don Rickles, Buddy Hackett, Shecky Greene, Alan King, Louis Prima, and Keely Smith, the Mary Kaye Trio and many others.
+During the 50s and 60s, casino lounges provided continuous entertainment from dusk to dawn spawning names such as Don Rickles, Buddy Hackett, Shecky Greene, Alan King, Louis Prima, Keely Smith, the Mary Kaye Trio, and many others.

 By 1960, Las Vegas encompassed 25 square miles and had a population of almost 65,000.
-During the 1960s, large corporations began to build or buy casino and hotel properties to increase their profitability and began to make the transition into the legitimate business world.
+During the 1960s, large corporations began building or buying casino and hotel properties to increase profitability and transition into the legitimate business world.

 In 1976, when casino-style gaming was legalized in Atlantic City, New Jersey, Las Vegas lost its exclusive claim to legalized gambling.
-Before long, hotel-casinos began the race to become full-blown destination resorts for travelers, vacationers, gamblers, conventioneers and all members of the family.
+Before long, hotel casinos began the race to become full-blown destination resorts for travelers, vacationers, gamblers, conventioneers, and family members.

-When The Mirage opened in 1989, featuring a white tiger habitat, a waterfall, and man-made volcano, belching fire and water, it started a movement of people and construction away from downtown Las Vegas to the Las Vegas Strip.
+When The Mirage opened in 1989, featuring a white tiger habitat, a waterfall, and a man-made volcano spewing fire and water, it started a movement of people and construction away from downtown Las Vegas to the Las Vegas Strip.
 This resulted in a drop in tourism that the downtown area is still trying to recover from.

 With the Strip expansion in the 1990s, downtown Las Vegas began to suffer.
-The Fremont Street Experience was built in an effort to draw tourists downtown.
-While greatly slowing the decline, it did not stop the decline in tourism and revenue.
+The Fremont Street Experience was built to draw tourists downtown.
+While considerably slowing the decline, it did not stop the decline in tourism and revenue.

 A concerted effort has been made by city fathers to diversify the Las Vegas economy from tourism by attracting light manufacturing, banking, and other commercial interests.
-The lack of any state, individual or corporate income tax and very simple incorporation requirements have fostered the success of this effort.
+The lack of individual or corporate income tax and very straightforward incorporation requirements have fostered the success of this effort.

-Las Vegas is sometimes called Sin City due to the popularity of legalized gambling, availability of alcoholic beverages at any time of the day and night, various forms and degrees of adult entertainment, and legalized prostitution in nearby counties (Nevada law prohibits prostitution in counties which have large populations).
-The nickname favored by local government and promoters of tourism is “The Entertainment Capital of the World”.
+Las Vegas is sometimes called Sin City due to the popularity of legalized gambling, availability of alcoholic beverages at any time of the day and night, various forms and degrees of adult entertainment, and legalized prostitution in nearby counties (Nevada law prohibits prostitution in counties with large populations).
+The nickname favored by local government and tourism promoters is “The Entertainment Capital of the World.”
 The city’s glamorous image has made it a popular setting for films and television programs.